 Beyond these issues of informational integrity, the markets pose a more profound ethical challenge by creating acute moral hazards; they can offer financial rewards for the materialization of forecasted events, thereby incentivizing malicious actors to ensure a negative outcome, such as corporate sabotage or targeted violence, rather than merely predict it.
 Consequently, rather than revealing an objective "wisdom of the crowd," market prices may instead reflect the corrupting influence of malicious actors, generating misleading forecasts and creating significant negative externalities.

 These dangers are not abstract: recent developments illustrate how the very moral hazards identified above reappear in practice.
-In summer 2025, news outlets reported about Polymarket’s return to the U.S. following its acquisition by QCEX, in a deal that represents a bid for legitimacy, but also signals how crypto-native prediction markets are re-entering regulated jurisdictions through acquisitions rather than direct compliance.
-This trajectory raises concerns that structural vulnerabilities, including thin liquidity, susceptibility to manipulation, and Gamblification, will persist even under formal supervision, thereby reproducing the incentive problems and ethical risks already associated with prediction markets.
+In summer 2025, news outlets reported about Polymarket’s return to the US following its acquisition by QCEX, in a deal that represents a bid for legitimacy, but also signals how crypto-native prediction markets are re-entering regulated jurisdictions through acquisitions rather than direct compliance.
+This trajectory raises concerns that structural vulnerabilities, including thin liquidity, susceptibility to manipulation, and gamblification, will persist even under formal supervision, thereby reproducing the incentive problems and ethical risks already associated with prediction markets.
 More importantly, it highlights how financial incentives tied to outcomes, central to the moral hazard critique, may be amplified as platforms gain mainstream legitimacy.
 Such strategies align with the tactics Pollman and Barry identify: operating in legal gray areas, exploiting first-mover advantages, and leveraging public salience to pressure regulators.
 PMPs thus emerge as regulatory entrepreneurs, using innovation narratives and market growth to normalize activities previously understood as impermissible gambling.
 This creates a “confusopoly”—an environment where users cannot distinguish serious markets from satire, undermining informed consent and rational participation.

 This dynamic is consistent with broader patterns in financial innovation, where new products emerge less from user demand than from supply-side incentives to exploit gaps and ambiguities in the regulatory environment.
 These incentives extend directly into capital markets and VC funding as well.
 In June 2025, Kalshi closed a $185 million Series C round led by Paradigm at a $2 billion valuation, with participation from Sequoia, Multicoin, and other top-tier investors.
 Two months later, its monthly trading volume reached $875 million, rivaling crypto-native Polymarket.
 Venture capitalists appear to assign a valuation premium to Kalshi’s regulatory legitimacy, effectively treating its litigation victories and CFTC-approved status as monetizable assets.
 Yet, while venture investors frame regulatory legitimacy as a driver of value, the platforms themselves continue to operate at the intersection of speculation and consumer risk, where market design choices increasingly collapse entertainment and consequential forecasting into the same user experience.
 Absent clear labeling or risk disclosures, including safeguards against AML failures and market manipulation, this convergence violates core EU consumer protection principles and risks misleading users into treating prediction markets as either purely informative or straightforwardly investable.
 More fundamentally, prediction markets’ widespread gamblification—the adoption of design mechanics long associated with high-intensity gaming and gambling—has transformed user engagement and, in turn, their societal footprint.